aces/Loris/modules/document_repository/README.md

 ## Configurations

 - The Document Repository enables users to upload and organize project files of any type that can easily be viewable for users with appropriate permissions.
-Give full permissions to store documents on server:
+Give full permissions to store documents on server.

-- Chmod 777 $LORIS/modules/document_repository/user_uploads
+- Enable uploads folder: chmod 777 $LORIS/modules/document_repository/user_uploads

 - A mail server will be required for sending out email notifications about Document Repository updates.
-In addition, in the Configuration Module under the "WWW" settings section, "Main LORIS URL" must be set.
-Also see more information on configuring Apache's file upload size limit.